I’m straight. Is it really ok to speak up for a group that I am not a part of?

 How do I become more comfortable talking about gay people and issues – particularly with my children?

 The more you know, the more comfortable you will be if you ever need to speak up after hearing an anti-gay joke or comment.
 Education also helps you provide constructive and factual criticism of common arguments against equality that you may hear.
-Use some of our resources, such as our Glossary of Terms, the 2012 guide to being a straight ally, or the Straight for Equality in Healthcare Guide to learn more.
-Mental Health America also has a great publication called What Does Gay Mean?
-That helps you find the language to discuss these topics with kids, with specific guidance based on a child’s age.
+Use some of our resources, such as our Glossary of Terms, the guide to being a straight ally (third edition), or the Straight for Equality in Healthcare Guide to learn more.
+Mental Health America also has a great publication called What Does Gay Mean? available for purchase that helps you find the language to discuss these topics with kids, with specific guidance based on a child’s age.

 How can Straight for Equality have an impact in my workplace?